Vyral/base-template/_posts/2018-05-22-whats-going-on-in-the-crystal-coast-real-estate-market.md

 **Second, it's not clear how long this favorable situation will last.**

-I mentioned mortgage rates are on the rise and if rates continue to rise, it can drive buyers out of the market and eventually push price down
+I mentioned mortgage rates are on the rise and if rates continue to rise, it can drive buyers out of the market and eventually push price down.

 Another thing to consider is the effects of the new tax plan.